 The first step is making sure any pipes at risk of freezing are properly insulated.
 There are a number of products available at hardware and plumbing supply stores, but you should also consider having one of our plumbers handle insulating your pipes.
 We’ll make sure we choose the right materials, and that the insulation gets installed properly to provide maximum protection.

 When cold weather hits, don’t let the possibility of freezing pipes keep you up at night.
-Contact Craftsman Plumbing, and we’ll help you prevent and repair frozen pipes.
-We have a team available 24/7, so when you have a plumbing emergency, we’ll be there to respond, night and day.
+Contact Craftsman Plumbing, and we’ll help you prevent frozen pipes.